 Because of the variety of situations faced by State agencies, it is important for State agencies to adopt agency-specific policies.
 The Board of Examiners instructs all agencies to carefully review travel requirements and to adopt detailed policies consistent with the Board of Examiners' travel policy and within the legislatively approved travel budget authority.
-These policies should includeaddress, but are may be-not be limited to, the following situations:
+These policies should include address, but are may be not be limited to, the following situations:

-1. The hours and conditions during which an employee will be allowed to claim meals;-
+- 1. The hours and conditions during which an employee will be allowed to claim meals: - 2.
+Overnight lodging within fifty miles of principle station. - 3.
+50 mile requirement prior to eligibility of travel status per Diem; - 4.2.
+Combining State business and personal travel; - 5.3.Out-of-State travel requests: - 6.4.
+Employees traveling as members of non-state agencies; - 7.5.
+Use of private aircraft.; and

-- 2. Overnight lodging within fifty miles of principle station. - 3.
-50 mile requirement prior to eligibility of travel status per Diem:- - 2.
-Overnight lodginge, vehicles and per diem allowances within fifty (50) miles principal duty station, if approved by the Board of Examiners; - 4.3.
-Combining State business and personal travel;- - 5.4.Out-of-State travel requests-; - 6.5.
-Employees traveling as members of non-state agencies;- - 7.6.Use of private aircraft.:-and - 7.
-The conditions under which an employee will be allowed to claim mileage while using the employee's personal vehiclvehiclee., including when an employee works from home and is required to attend a meeting at the agency's office; and - 8.
-If approved by the Board of Examiners, Tthe conditions under which an employee will be allowed to claim reimbursement for lodging, meals and incidentals while camping inside or outside of established campgrounds while on official State business-and the daily reimbursement allowed.
+- 6. The conditions under which an employee will be allowed to claim mileage while using the employee's personal vehicle/e., including when an employee works from home and is required to attend a meeting at the agency's office; and - 7.
+The conditions under which an employee will be allowed to claim reimbursement for camping outside of established campgrounds while on official State business and the daily reimbursement allowed.